A path planning and path-following control framework for a general 2-trailer with a car-like tractor

 \subsection{Extended Kalman filter}

-The EKF algorithm performes two steps, a time update where the next state $\hat x_{k\mid k-1}$ is predicted using a prediction model of the vehicle and a measurement update that corrects $\hat x_{k\mid k-1}$ to give a filtered estimate $\hat x_{k\mid k}$ using the avaiable measurements~\cite{gustafsson2010statistical}.
+The EKF algorithm performs two steps, a time update where the next state $\hat x_{k\mid k-1}$ is predicted using a prediction model of the vehicle and a measurement update that corrects $\hat x_{k\mid k-1}$ to give a filtered estimate $\hat x_{k\mid k}$ using the available measurements~\cite{gustafsson2010statistical}.

-To construct the prediction model, the continuous-time model of the G2T with a car-like tractor~\eqref{j1:eq:model_global_coord} is discretized using Euler forward with a time discretisation of $T_s$ seconds.
+To construct the prediction model, the continuous-time model of the G2T with a car-like tractor~\eqref{j1:eq:model_global_coord} is discretized using Euler forward with a sampling time of $T_s$ seconds.
 The control signals to the prediction model are the longitudinal velocity $v$ of the car-like tractor and its curvature $\kappa$.
-Given the control signals $u_k = ^T$, the vehicle states $x_k$ and a process noise model $w_k$ with covariance $\Sigma^w$, the prediction model for the G2T with a car-like tractor can be written as
+Given the control signals $u_k = ^T$, the vehicle state $x_k$ and a process noise model $w_k$ with covariance $\Sigma^w$, the prediction model for the G2T with a car-like tractor can be written as

 Since the observations $y_{k}^{\text{loc}}$ and $y_{k}^{\text{ran}}$ are updated at different sampling rates, independent measurement equations for each observation are derived.
 Assuming measurements with normally distributed zero mean noise, the measurement equation for the observation from the iterative RANSAC algorithm \mbox{$y_{k}^{\text{ran}}= ^T$} can be written as